Paul-Wortmann/Star.P.G./Readme.md

 -----
 Star.P.G. is an arcade style, side scrolling shooter.

-It was just supposed to be a one month game project...now its almost a year in the making. :P Star.P.G. is a personal project, I never intended or for that matter wish for help on the code for this game.
+It was just supposed to be a one month game project...now it is over a year in the making. :P Star.P.G. is a personal project, I never intended or for that matter wish for help on the code for this game.
 For me it is an enjoyable experience writing the code and learning from it.
 If you are interested in modifying the code, you are welcome to fork my game and make a derivative from it.
 (I think after V1.0 I will be open to contributions)